 The average income of Chinese people is increasing.
 It goes the same for senior citizens.

-China ranks number one for senior citizen population and with the most rapid growth in the world.
+China ranks number one in senior citizen population and with the most rapid growth in the world.
 By the end of 2014, there will be 200 million people over 60 years old living in China.
-According to the tradition of Chinese, children are expected to care and financially support their parents for as long as possible.
+According to the tradition of Chinese, children are expected to care for and financially support their parents for as long as possible.,

 Senior tourists are spending more on travel

-Because of their humble up bringing during the Mao era, most citizens over 60 are more penny-pinching.
+Because of their humble upbringing during the Mao era, most citizens over 60 are more penny-pinching.
 Though it doesn’t mean they are poor.
-On the contrary to their penny-pinching ways, some senior tourists do prefer first-class tour services.
+Contrary to their penny-pinching ways, some senior tourists do prefer first-class tour services.
 What makes it even better is that the percentage of this group of senior tourists is increasing.
 (Source: People Daily)

-Many middle age Chinese people are very willing to spend on their parents after they become rich because of the culture of filial piety.
-It is seem as loyal and loving to send their parents on abroad trips.
-These tourist are not sensitive to price but to quality.
+Much middle age Chinese people are very willing to spend on their parents after they become rich because of the culture of filial piety.
+It is seen as loyal and loving to send their parents on abroad trips.
+These tourists are not sensitive to price but to quality.

-Many senior tourists would like to come back or recommend their friends to tours who gave the best service and made them feel cared for.
-So a good tour guide who can give elders extra attention can mean many more return business.
+Many senior tourists would like to come back or recommend their friends to tours that gave the best service and make them feel cared for.
+So a good tour guide who can give elders extra attention can mean much more return business.

-Senior Chinese tourists have special needs on accommodation different from western tourists and young Chinese tourists like the beds, hot water and so on.
+Senior Chinese tourists have special needs in accommodation different from western tourists and young Chinese tourists like beds, hot water, and so on.